joaoduartepinto/DevOps-SWitCH/Ca1/README.md

     -  Chatroom;
     -  Timelines;
     -  Full text search;
-    -  Graphs of revision and branching history
+    -  Graphs of revision and branching history;
-    -  File and version lists and differences
+    -  File and version lists and differences;
-    -  Historical change data
+    -  Historical change data;
-    -  Add and remove tags on check-ins
+    -  Add and remove tags on check-ins;
-    -  Move check-ins between branches
+    -  Move check-ins between branches;
-    -  Revise check-in comments
+    -  Revise check-in comments;
-    -  Manage user credentials and access permissions
+    -  Manage user credentials and access permissions;
     -  And more...

 - Is a **All-in-one** single self-contained, stand-alone executable.